 You will see that several know these secrets and will put their notebooks on chairs way ahead of time.
 When it is time, walk directly and politely to your pre-planned area.
 If you are timid or change seats because it is not perfect you will look like a chair hog!
-Also, have a plan B if the good chairs are swooped up.
+Also, have a plan B if the good chairs are taken.
 Believe me it will happen.
 We all paid a lot of money to be there!

 The Artist Demo Begins:

-The secret to success is “The balance of water”.
+The secret to success in watercolor is “The balance of water”.
 If you are having difficulties with your results versus the Instructor’s the difference is likely between the Instructor’s paint to water ratio and yours.
 The amount of water in your brush, on the paper, and in the paint is probably different from the instructor’s.
 Well duh!
-When attending classes, workshops, or watching video, I find one secret is to CLOSELY WATCH, I mean CLOSELY, what the professionals do, without any conscious thought or mention, with their brush.
+When attending classes, workshops, or watching video, I find one secret is to CLOSELY WATCH, I mean CLOSELY what the professionals do, without any conscious thought or mention, with their brush.
 Watch closely as they move their brush between the water bowl and paint on the pallet.
 Do they tap it on a sponge, on a tissue, on their sleeve, and for how long?
 Do they touch the brush with their fingers (I do)??
 They are unconsciously adjusting the amount of water.
 It happens in a blink of an eye!